EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 If the `aws` command cannot be found, you might need to restart your terminal or follow the troubleshooting in [Troubleshoot AWS CLI errors](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-troubleshooting.html).

+[AWS](https://aws.amazon.com/) also provides a [Session Manager plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html) that "enables you to establish secure connections to your Amazon Elastic Compute Cloud (EC2) instances, edge devices, on-premises servers, and virtual machines (VMs)".
+Follow the Debian and Ubuntu [official instructions](https://docs.aws.amazon.com/systems-manager/latest/userguide/install-plugin-debian-and-ubuntu.html) to install the [AWS Session Manager plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html) on the `WSL File System` and download the `.deb` package executing the following command:

+    curl https://s3.amazonaws.com/session-manager-downloads/plugin/latest/ubuntu_64bit/session-manager-plugin.deb -o /tmp/session-manager-plugin.deb

+    sudo dpkg -i /tmp/session-manager-plugin.deb

+Run the following commands to verify that the [AWS Session Manager plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html) installed successfully.

+    session-manager-plugin

+If the installation was successful, the following message is returned.

+    The Session Manager plugin is installed successfully.
+Use the AWS CLI to start a session.

 ##### 4.8.1.2.
 Installation on the Windows Native File System

-To install [**AWS CLI**](https://aws.amazon.com/cli/) on the `Windows Native File System`, download the latest version from [official downloads page](https://aws.amazon.com/cli/).
+To install [**AWS CLI**](https://aws.amazon.com/cli/) on the `Windows Native File System`, download the latest version from the [official downloads page](https://aws.amazon.com/cli/).
 Then, execute the downloaded file (there will be a prompt for elevated permissions that must be accepted).

 To verify if the [**AWS CLI**](https://aws.amazon.com/cli/) installation was properly made, check the output of the following command:

     aws --version

 If Windows is unable to find the program, you might need to close and reopen the command prompt window to refresh the path, or follow the troubleshooting in [Troubleshoot AWS CLI errors](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-troubleshooting.html).

+To install the [AWS Session Manager plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html) on the `Windows Native File System`, follow the [official instructions](https://docs.aws.amazon.com/systems-manager/latest/userguide/install-plugin-windows.html) and download the latest version of the installer from the [official downloads page](https://s3.amazonaws.com/session-manager-downloads/plugin/latest/windows/SessionManagerPluginSetup.exe).
+Then, execute the downloaded file (there will be a prompt for elevated permissions that must be accepted).

+Run the following commands to verify that the [AWS Session Manager plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html) installed successfully.

+    session-manager-plugin

+If the installation was successful, the following message is returned.

+    The Session Manager plugin is installed successfully.
+Use the AWS CLI to start a session.

 ### 4.9 Make